 What are the conditions for obtaining Danish citizenship?

-An individual can obtain Danish citizenship by naturalization if he meets the following criteria:
+An individual can obtain Danish citizenship in 2023 by naturalization if he meets the following criteria:

 - Minimum residence: before applying, a foreign national needs to have resided in the country (with a valid residence permit in Denmark) for 9 consecutive years;

 - Financial independence: financial independence for the last 2 years is also a criterion; during the last 5 years the applicant should not have applied for financial support for more than 4 months (in total);